RecklessBoon/Macro-Deck-Discord-Plugin/README.md

    - You will enter these in the Macro Deck plugin configuration screen shortly
    - The Public Key **IS NOT** the same as the Client Secret.
 Make sure you copy the right one.
+5. BE SURE TO CLICK SAVE!
+   - It is very easy to miss the green button at the bottom of the screen

 ### Macro Deck 2